 - In collaboration with Georgia Southwestern University

 If you live outside the state of Georgia, state regulations may limit your distance education options.
-To find out whether Columbus State University is authorized to deliver specific programs in your state visit the link below:
+To find out whether Columbus State University is authorized to deliver specific programs in your state, please email your inquiry to email@example.com.
+This email address is exclusively for questions regarding state approval of online offerings.

 Spend your spring break in Ireland exploring the country’s rich culture while gaining a global perspective of health care organizations.
 Travel to the cities of Dublin, Waterford, and Cork, while learning the impact that nursing in Ireland has had on present day international nursing.